danielvaughan/architecture-kata/README.md

 When there is 20 minutes left of the design session remind each team that they will have 5 minutes to present there solution and to think about how best to present it.
 At 15, 10 and 5 minutes remaining remind the teams.

 When the 50 minutes for design is up bring the teams together and ask the first team to present.
 Use a timer to make sure each team get 5 minutes to present.
-Don't be afriad to cut an overrunning team off.
+Don't be afraid to cut an overrunning team off.
 After each presentation ask the other teams if they have any questions.
-As a facilitator it is good to have a question in mind in case there are not any from the other teams.
+As a facilitator, it is good to have a question in mind in case there are not any from the other teams.

-At the end of the session it is useful to have a brief, informal retrospective by asking the participates the following:
+At the end of the session, it is useful to have a brief, informal retrospective by asking the participates the following:

 * What went well?
 * What did you learn?